FutureLakes to support states on EU Nature Restoration Regulation

 All EU Member States must draft their National Restauration Plans before September 2026.
 FutureLakes will focus on helping and support Member States' policy knowledge needs.

-The EU Nature Restoration Regulation (NRR), effective from August 18, 2024, aims to rejuvenate at least 20% of the EU's land and sea by 2030 and all ecosystems needing restoration by 2050.
-Freshwater ecosystems have specific targets, requiring Member States to ensure 90% of habitat areas are in good condition.
-This includes various lake habitats and priority freshwater species covered by the EU Habitats and Birds Directives.
+The EU Nature Restoration Regulation (NRR), effective from August 18, 2024, aims to restore at least 20% of the EU's land and sea by 2030 and all ecosystems needing restoration by 2050.
+Freshwater ecosystems have specific targets, requiring Member States to put in place restoration measures on at least 30% of areas of protected habitat types not in good condition by 2030 and 90% of areas by 2050.
+This includes various lake habitat types and priority freshwater species covered by the EU Habitats and Birds Directives.

 For FutureLakes, this regulation is crucial.
 Member States must draft their National Restoration Plans by September 1, 2026, and finalize them by September 1, 2027, after a review by the European Commission.
 Although the NRR was not explicitly mentioned in the call that funded FutureLakes, our goals align perfectly with the knowledge needs of the NRR.